scjane/kubernetes.github.io/docs/admin/static-pods.md

 ## Behavior of static pods

-When kubelet starts, it automatically starts all pods defined in directory specified in `--pod-manifest-path=` or `--manifest-url=` arguments, i.e. our static-web.
-(It may take some time to pull nginx image, be patient…):
+When kubelet starts, it automatically starts all pods defined in directory specified in `--pod-manifest-path=` or `--manifest-url=` arguments, i.e. our static-web  (It may take some time to pull nginx image, be patient…):

 ```shell
 [joe@my-node1 ~] $ docker ps